Lil Reese: Twitter racism controversy

 In March 2020, during the COVID-19 pandemic, Taylor posted a controversial message on Twitter: "Chinese people nasty asl man got the whole [world] fuck up".
 Many condemned him, calling his tweets racist.
 Taylor faced immediate backlash for his comment; many asked him to delete the tweet.
 After his Twitter account was suspended, he went on Instagram to post a screenshot of the official violation notification from Twitter with the captions, "Lol Look how the Chinese people did my Twitter".

 2021 shooting

 On May 15, 2021, Taylor and two other men were injured in a shootout at a parking garage in Chicago and were taken to Northwestern Memorial Hospital.
-His eye was grazed by a gunshot; he and another of the men, who was shot in the knee, were later listed in fair to good condition, and the third in critical condition with multiple wounds to the torso.
+His eye was grazed by a gunshot; he and another one of the men, who was shot in the knee, were later listed in fair to good condition, and the third in critical condition with multiple wounds to the torso.
 The shooting was reportedly over a stolen Dodge Durango.

+Religion

+While incarcerated in 2025, Taylor announced on social media that he took the shahada and converted to Islam.